samridh10exe/BrailleVision/README.md

 1. Place the image containing braille text in the project directory.

-Or Put the Url of the image in `url = https://i.imgur.com/example.jpg`
+   Or Put the Url of the image in `url = https://i.imgur.com/example.jpg` in line 294 in Braile/braille_reader.py file.

 2. Run the `braille_reader.py` script: